← Blog |

 Step 4: Fill remaining calories with carbs

 Require 25-35g of fiber per day.
-This ensures your client eats enough vegetables, fruits, and whole grains even on a flexible approach.
-Fiber is the quality guardrail of IIFYM.
+This guarantees the client eats enough vegetables, fruits, and whole grains even on a flexible approach.
+Pair it with the 80/20 rule: 80% of calories from whole, nutrient-dense foods, 20% for flexible choices.
+Together they are the quality guardrails of IIFYM.

 Worked example: 65 kg female, maintenance goal, 4 sessions/week